What Happens After 2 Years of Employee Health and Wellness Programs?

 If the focus of your employee health and wellness program is to help individuals reach and maintain a healthy body weight you should prepare yourself to be disappointed.
 The unhealthy culture that surrounds most of us makes it extremely difficult to lose weight, in fact, most people in the United States and in the industrialized world gain weight every year.

-What Can Happen After 2 Years of Employee Health and Wellness Programs
+What Can Happen After Two Years of Employee Health and Wellness Programs

-In the journal Health Promotion Practice, WellSteps recently published our 8th research study on the impact of our wellness solutions.
+In the journal Health Promotion Practice, WellSteps recently published our 8th research study on the impact of our wellness solutions – and our wellness program results were optimal.
 In this research investigators followed almost 2,000 employee health and wellness program participants for over 2 years.

 The purpose of the study was to determine if the employees were able to adopt and maintain healthy behaviors for at least 24 months.
 This is a tall order given the pressures that we all experience to be unhealthy.

-Since all of these employees participated in healthy eating and exercise challenges as part of the workplace wellness program, is to be expected that there was some impact on their behaviors.
+Since all of these employees participated in healthy eating and exercise challenges as part of the employee health and wellness program, it is to be expected that there was some impact on other behaviors.

 Employees also showed long-term improvements in stress, depression, and life satisfaction.
 Very few of the employees smoked (just 4%).
 At baseline there were 77 tobacco users and after two years the number of tobacco users dropped to 66 people.
 That is a 13% decline in tobacco users.